babel-utils/babel-plugin-tester/README.md

     }
   },

-  // Tests as an array
+  // Alternatively, you can provide tests as an array
   tests: [
     // Should be unchanged by the plugin (because snapshot == false across all
     // tests).
 Test title will be: "1. identifier reverse"